Liam Neeson thriller 'Non-Stop' lifts off to lead box office

 "Non-Stop" is the latest film to feature Neeson in an action role, following his hit thriller "Taken 2" in 2012.

-The voice of the 61-year-old Irish former amateur boxing champion is also featured in the animated "Lego Movie," which "stars" characters based on the colorful plastic toy blocks.
+The voice of the 61-year-old Irish former amateur boxing champion is also featured in the animated "Lego Movie," which "stars" characters based on the colourful plastic toy blocks.

 That has racked up nearly $210 million at the box office since its February 7 release.